 In the third film, he finally takes action into his hands.
 Unlike the previous movies, he isn't drawn into the story due to some outside force but actively seeks it out.

-Crosses into You Look Familiar in the first movie; Sam meets Bobby Bolivia to buy his first car, and Bobby says "that practically makes us family", alluding to both their previous roles in Charlie's Angels Full Throttle.
+Crosses into You Look Familiar in the first movie; Sam meets Bobby Bolivia to buy his first car, and Bobby says "that practically makes us family", alluding to both their previous roles in Charlie's Angels: Full Throttle.

 John Turturro's previous role in You Don't Mess With The Zohan has him owning a restaurant after leaving his previous job (terrorist leader in Zohan and government agent in ROTF).

 Also, counting as foreshadowing as well, Wheelie watches on episode of Star Trek: The Original Series in Sam and Carly's apartment and says; "I've seen this one.
-This the one where Spock goes nuts".
+This is the one where Spock goes nuts".
 Hinting at Sentinel Prime's later betrayal.